mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 > NOTE TO AI: Please stop apologizing every time I correct an issue with something you helped me with.
 It's fine.
 I make mistakes, you make mistakes.
 I don't need to see a paragraph of you apologizing every time.
 Just get to the corrections.

 ## Summary of Project

+> Last updated on Oct 30, 2024 at 3:43:14 PM
+> 10/30: changed table names to student_progress, student_exercise_progress

 I want to build a learning platform for learning development languages and frameworks.
 A good example is https://learnjavascript.online